New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Response to low-energy electrons

 Provided a sufficient signal-to-noise ratio, in-shower calibration of the response to a MIP and position of the threshold can thus be performed.

-A saturation of the spectra of the cell energy in the high-gain branch has been observed in the ASUs equipped with 500\u{μm} or 650\u{μm} sensors for 3\u{GeV} electrons.
-Linearity is kept in the low-gain branch even for the 6\u{GeV}, but the gain must be adjusted for higher beam energy such as the one at CERN facility.
-Configuring a higher feedback capacitor in the SKIROC2 pre-amplification (6\u{pF} instead of 0.8 or 1.2\u{pF}), yielded a ratio of 4.73 between the two gains, extracted from MIP calibration.
+A saturation of the cell energy in the high-gain branch was observed for the ASUs equipped with 500\u{μm} or 650\u{μm} sensors for 3\u{GeV} electrons.
+The margin was large enough to ensure linearity in the low-gain branch even for 6\u{GeV} particles, but the gain must be adjusted for higher beam energies, e.g\@. at the CERN facility.
+Configuring a higher feedback capacitor in the SKIROC2 pre-amplication stage (6\u{pF} instead of 1.2\u{pF}) lowered the overall gain of the ASICs by 4.73, as extracted from MIP calibration.